 Subsequent sessions will consist of a shorter review period in the beginning and a longer period of active breathing.

-Go ahead and give me a call for a free 15-minute phone consultation to see if Breathwork incorporated into your psychotherapy plan is right for you.
+Go ahead and schedule your free 15-minute phone consultation to see if Breathwork incorporated into your psychotherapy plan is right for you.